Niels Bohr: Bohr model

 where m_{e} is the electron's mass, e is its charge, h is the Planck constant and Z is the atom's atomic number (1 for hydrogen).

 The model's first hurdle was the Pickering series, lines that did not fit Balmer's formula.
 When challenged on this by Alfred Fowler, Bohr replied that they were caused by ionised helium, helium atoms with only one electron.
 The Bohr model was found to work for such ions.
 Many older physicists, like Thomson, Rayleigh and Hendrik Lorentz, did not like the trilogy, but the younger generation, including Rutherford, David Hilbert, Albert Einstein, Enrico Fermi, Max Born and Arnold Sommerfeld saw it as a breakthrough.
 Einstein called Bohr's model "the highest form of musicality in the sphere of thought."
 The trilogy's acceptance was entirely due to its ability to explain phenomena that stymied other models, and to predict results that were subsequently verified by experiments.
 Today, the Bohr model of the atom has been superseded, but is still the best known model of the atom, as it often appears in high school physics and chemistry texts.

 Bohr did not enjoy teaching medical students.
 He later admitted that he was not a good lecturer, because he needed a balance between clarity and truth, between "Klarheit und Wahrheit".
 He decided to return to Manchester, where Rutherford had offered him a job as a reader in place of Darwin, whose tenure had expired.
 Bohr accepted.
 He took a leave of absence from the University of Copenhagen, which he started by taking a holiday in Tyrol with his brother Harald and aunt Hanna Adler.
-There, he visited the University of Göttingen and the Ludwig Maximilian University of Munich, where he met Sommerfeld and conducted seminars on the trilogy.
+There, he visited the University of Göttingen and the Ludwig-Maximilians-Universität München, where he met Sommerfeld and conducted seminars on the trilogy.
 The First World War broke out while they were in Tyrol, greatly complicating the trip back to Denmark and Bohr's subsequent voyage with Margrethe to England, where he arrived in October 1914.
 They stayed until July 1916, by which time he had been appointed to the Chair of Theoretical Physics at the University of Copenhagen, a position created especially for him.
 His docentship was abolished at the same time, so he still had to teach physics to medical students.
 New professors were formally introduced to King Christian X, who expressed his delight at meeting such a famous football player.